Bioconductor/bioconductor.org/content/help/newsletters/2014_October.md

 ## Quarterly Project Statistics

 The `Bioconductor` project continues to expand globally.
-Over the next months there are [course offerings](http://www.bioconductor.org/help/events/) in Japan, Germany and the UK.

-In August 2014, the Latin American Bioconductor [LAB](http://lab.foundation/) foundation held its official inauguration.
-LAB is a non-profit scientific initiative created to represent and expand `Bioconductor` to the scientific research community in Latin America.
+Over the next quarter there are [course offerings](http://www.bioconductor.org/help/events/) in Japan, Germany the UK and US.
+In July 2014, the Latin American Bioconductor [LAB](http://lab.foundation/) foundation held its official inauguration in Ribeirao Preto, Brazil.
+LAB is a non-profit scientific initiative created to represent and expand `Bioconductor` to the research community in Latin America and is headed up by Benilton Carvalho and Houtan Noushmehr.

 ### Website traffic